ise8912/Power-BI/Coding-Guidelines.md

 ##### Consider: In-place documentation explaining purpose, usage and examples
 This is important when defining something that will be used by others.
+All comments should be done in 'Markdown' format:

 **Example**
 (Router)
 ```typescript